 Vince and Akshay stayed for all those years, inspired every day by things which are happening on the ground.
 By people, whose life has changed.

 Vince: When you see what’s happening on the ground, when you see what life looks like for 2,5 billion people on this planet, you can’t help but be passionate, involved, and to do something to contribute, to make that situation better.
 I’m proud to be associated with Kiva.

 Akshay: Also the job is incredibly fun.
 It’s a problem solving role.
 Every day we solve so many different issues.
 For someone who hates writing reports, as much as I do, it’s a perfect job.
-We are super-action oriented, solving problems, practical kind of approach toward things I can do right now, that are going to make direct difference in borrowers life.
+We are super-action oriented, solving problems, practical kinds of approach toward things I can do right now that are going to make a direct difference in borrowers' lives.
 It’s incredibly rewarding.
 I used to work 80-90 hours for the World Bank but I hated it, most of it.
 Now I’m excited to come to work every day.

-It’s not easy, though, to quite everything and change completely our life.
+It’s not easy, though, to quit everything and change our life completely.
 Fortunately, we can start from much smaller things.